Log in

 “Parent Engagement through Touchpoints” is a learning collaborative on the Touchpoints approach, an evidence-based model linked to building strong family-child relationships from prenatal through age 5.
 Participants who implement Touchpoints in their practice partner with families to lay the vital foundation for children’s early learning and healthy development.
 Touchpoints provides a practical, preventative approach that supports professionals in forming strengths-based partnerships with families.
 This learning collaborative centers on reflection and cultural humility to support infant/early childhood mental health, early learning, and development.
 In addition to 4 hybrid training sessions, this training includes 6 1-hour bi-weekly virtual reflection sessions after the training sessions.
 Attendance at 4/6 virtual reflection sessions is required for training completion.

 This training is offered only to members of the IECMH in ECE Learning Collaborative, and is offered by RIAIMH in partnership with Meeting Street.
+Registration is limited to 20 participants.
+Priority for registration is given to those who work within the Early Childhood Education sector.

 Date/Time/Location: